grew-nlp/grew_doc/content/doc/conllu.md

   * matching the lemma _be_ &rarr;  `pattern { N [lemma="be"] }`
   * matching the Part Of Speech _VERB_ &rarr; `pattern { N [upos=VERB] }`

-Note that the same format is very often use to describes dependency syntax corpora.
+Note that the CoNLL-U format is very often used to describe dependency syntax corpora.
 In these cases, a set of sentences is described in the same file using the same convention as above and a blank line as separator between sentences.
-It is also requires that the `sent_id` metadata is unique for each sentence in the file.
+It is also requires that each sentence is give a `sent_id` metadata which is unique in the corpus.

+## The special node at position 0

-In practice, it may be useful to deal explicitly with the `root` relation (for instance, if some rewriting rule is designed to change the root of the structure).
+In order to be able to manipulate the `root` relation (for instance, if some rewriting rule is designed to change the root of the structure), we need to add a special node at position 0 which is the source of the `root` relation.

-To allow this, when reading CoNLL-U format **Grew** also creates a node at position `0` and link it with the `root` relation to the linguistic root node of the sentence.
-The example above then produce the 5 nodes graphs below:
+Hence, the 4 tokens example above produces the 5 nodes graph below:

 ![Dependency structure](/doc/conllu/_build/n01118003.svg)

+## How the `MISC` column is handled by **Grew**?

+There are two main problems to deal with the `MISC` field in the existing UD data.

+ 1. The content of the `MISC` field is not fully specified and in the UD data, it is used in many different ways and our objective is both:
+   * to be able to access to the content of `MISC` and to change it through rules when it is a regular features structure
+   * to keep it unchanged in the other cases
+ 2. When a **Grew** node contains a feature like `Case=Gen`, there is no canonical way to decide if it must be output in the `FEATS` or in the `MISC` column.

+To deal with the first problem, at parsing time, **Grew** tries to split the `MISC` column into a set of (feature,value) pairs.
+If this is not possible, the raw content is kept in a special features named `__RAW_MISC__`.
+Doing this, it is possible to keep the `MISC` field unchanged during rewriting.

+For the second problem, the handling of the `MISC` features depends on the config used (option `-config` on Grew CLI).

+ * If the config is `basic` or `sequoia`, all features are written in the `FEATS` field (and the `MISC` field is always `_`);
+ * If the config is `ud` or `sud`, there is a fixed list of features used in the `FEATS` columns (list given at the bottom of the page).

+Unfortunately, in practice, the same feature may be used in both fields `FEATS` and `MISC`.
+For instance, in the sentence `test-12` from `UD_Polish-LFG` (below), the feature `Case` appear in `FEATS` in tokens 2, 5, 6 and in `MISC` in token 4!
+In order to be able to correctly output the features in the right column, **Grew** adds a prefix `__MISC__` to the feature which is is given the `MISC` if it is in the list given at the end of the page.

+{{< input file="static/doc/conllu/test-12.conllu" >}}

 ## Additional features `textform` and `wordform`
 In order to deal with several places where text data present in the original sentence and the corresponding linguistic unit are different, a systematic use of the two features `textform` and `wordform` was proposed in [#683](https://github.com/UniversalDependencies/docs/issues/683).

 The two fields are built from CoNLL-U data in the following way:
   1. If a multiword token `i-j` is declared:
       * the `textform` of the first token is the `FORM` field of the multiword token
       * the `textform` of each other token is `_`
   1. If the token is an empty node (exists only in EUD):
       * `textform=_` and `wordform=__EMPTY__`
   1. For each token without `textform` feature, the `textform` is set to the `FORM` field value
   1. For each token without `wordform` feature, the `wordform` is set to the `FORM` field value

 ⚠️ In places where `wordform` should be different from `FORM` field, this should be expressed in the data with an explicit `wordform` feature.
 This includes: